Stella Linden

-Stella Linden (born Stella Maris Marsden on 5 June 1919 - 23 January 2005) was an actress,stage director, author and script/screenwriter, best known for mentoring playwright John Osborne and for writing the film Two a Penny.
+Stella Linden (born Stella Maris Marsden on 5 June 1919 - 23 January 2005) was an actress, stage director, author and script/screenwriter, best known for mentoring playwright John Osborne and for writing the film Two a Penny.
 She was the wife of actor-manager Terence Edward Duff, better known by his stage name Patrick Desmond, who had been running his own touring and repertory companies since 1929 at the age of 21.
 She died in 2005 in New Mexico.

 Childhood

 Stella was born to Ruby Mary Wimbush and Charles W Marsden in 1919.
 Her mother shared ownership of the Wimbush chain of confectionery shops in Birmingham with other members of the family.
 Stella was particularly close to her aunt, Olive Wimbush, and her uncle, Albert "Bert" Wimbush, both of whom co-owned the confectionery chain with her mother Ruby.
-In 1923, Stella's mother re-married to Benjamin L Ingham and shortly after gave birth to a boy whom she named Ambrose after her father (Stella's grandfather) Ambrose Durrant Wimbush.
+In 1923, Stella's mother remarried to Benjamin L Ingham and shortly after gave birth to a boy whom she named Ambrose after her father (Stella's grandfather) Ambrose Durrant Wimbush.

 Career in England

 Stella married Thomas Coulthard in December 1939.
 Their son John Christopher was born in September 1940 and died three months later.
 She and Thomas parted and Stella decided to go on the stage, taking the stage name Stella Linden.

-Her first known appearance on-stage was in April 1944 in the play 'Lilies of the Field' presented by the Swindon Repertory Company at the Civic Playhouse, Swindon under the direction of Anthony Hawtree and Yvonne le Dair.
+Her first known appearance on-stage was in April 1944 in the play Lilies of the Field presented by the Swindon Repertory Company at the Civic Playhouse, Swindon under the direction of Anthony Hawtree and Yvonne le Dair.

 In 1945, she appeared in a short film for TV called 'Here We Come Gathering: A Story of the Kentish Orchards' playing the schoolmistress.
 She had joined the Sage Repertory Group—Anthony Creighton's provincial touring company.

-She also met Patrick Desmond that year when he engaged her to appear in his summer tour of the play 'Laura', and the two were married in July 1948 at the Paddington Registrar's Office, London.
+She also met Patrick Desmond that year when he engaged her to appear in his summer tour of the play Laura, and the two were married in July 1948 at the Paddington Registrar's Office, London.
 Stella's mother, who by then used the name Ruby Ingham, and Stella's half-brother Ambrose Ingham, were the only witnesses to the marriage.

-Following the 1945 summer tour of 'Laura', Stella appeared in 'The Quiet Weekend' for a short autumn tour under the direction of Richard Bird.
+Following the 1945 summer tour of Laura, Stella appeared in The Quiet Weekend for a short autumn tour under the direction of Richard Bird.
 She then joined the P.W.
 Spellman Company at the Alexandra Theatre, Stoke Newington in January 1946 appearing in a series of plays.
-In March 1947, she joined the Byron-Thompson Players at the Lyceum Theatre, Crewe and appeared in 'Petticoat Influence.
+In March 1947, she joined the Byron-Thompson Players at the Lyceum Theatre, Crewe and appeared in Petticoat Influence.

 In early 1947, Stella and Patrick Desmond formed the London Players' Guild, the object being to give understudies and small-part actors the opportunity to appear in plays which were to be presented on Sundays.
 Stella was honorary secretary.
 Also in 1947, she and Wilfred Stephens (Patrick Desmond's partner in a theatrical agency) applied for a licence to carry on an employment agency for the acting profession (a theatrical agency).
 This agency would operate from the same premises as Patrick Desmond's agency.